pecknigel/trading-prices-widget-practice-project/README.md

 ## Existing Implementation

-There is not an existing implementation of this project at the moment but one is likely coming soon.
+There is no an existing implementation of this project at the moment but one is likely coming soon.

 ~~Rather than create your own implementation of this project, you may want to get involved in adding features to the existing implementation.~~